oknott14/mosaic/apps/node/README.md

 # Node

-This folder will hold the DJango web app that represents a node in the mosaic blockchain network.
+This folder will hold a FastAPI web app that acts as the standard API for a Node in the Mosaic Blockchain